Online PhD Programs From GCU

 The number of classes required for doctorate degrees is dependent on the program and university.
 While course expectations and lengths vary widely, for specific course and credit information, visit the doctoral program pages or contact your counselor.

 The length of a PhD program is dependent on the requirements of the specific program.
 The maximum amount of time allotted is seven years to complete coursework and the dissertation.
-Graduation requirements include earning the total number of credits required by the program, meeting content requirements and approval of a dissertation by the committee and the Dean as demonstrated by a signed D-80 document.
+Graduation requirements include earning the total number of credits required by the program, meeting content requirements and approval of a dissertation by the committee and the dean as demonstrated by a signed D-80 document.
 For more information on GCU’s dissertation process and time to completion, visit the doctoral programs page.

 While a PhD program can help provide increased knowledge and skills, it also has a potential to increase salary.
-According to the Bureau of Labor Statistics, in 2022, the median annual wage for those with a master’s degree was $86,372, whereas the median annual wage for those with a doctoral degree was $108,316.1
+According to the U.S. Bureau of Labor Statistics, in 2022, the median annual wage for those with a master’s degree was $86,372, whereas the median annual wage for those with a doctoral degree was $108,316.3

 Most traditional PhD programs require a dissertation, but there are some that do not.
 Some programs may offer a doctoral capstone in replacement of a dissertation requirement.
 All PhD programs at GCU require a dissertation and in-person residencies.